StickmanNinja/Trello-Notification-Alert/README.md

 # Trello-Notification-Alert
 I use Trello... a lot.
 Sadly, I don't always know when somebody is tagging me on Trello cards.
-So to fix this, I decided to built this alert system that automatically sends a text to my phone whenever it sees a new notification.
+So to fix this, I decided to build this alert system that automatically sends a text to my phone whenever it sees a new notification.

 I set up a MySQL database to save previous messages, allowing the script to ignore messages I've already recieved by text.
+It connects to Trello's API and requires an API key to access.

 ## What You Need: